awhitney42/codeigniter-restserver-resources/README.md

 # CodeIgniter Rest Server (by Resources)

-A fully RESTful server implementation for CodeIgniter using one library, one config file and at least one resource controller.
+A fully RESTful server implementation for CodeIgniter using one library, one config file, and a controller for each resource.

 This is a fork from Phil Sturgeon's CodeIgniter Rest Server (http://github.com/philsturgeon/codeigniter-restserver) under the terms of his own DBAD license (http://www.dbad-license.org/).
 The primary difference is that resources are handled by their own controllers rather than the single controller used by Phil.